Steps to Install Net Metering

 When you use power from our power grid, you’re charged the retail rate.
 This is different from the rate you receive for your excess generation.
 The retail rate covers extra costs such as grid infrastructure and maintenance.
 This is to ensure reliable power is available for all customers.

 Although net metering can help reduce your power bill, it’s important to know that it will not get rid of it.
-The credits you receive can help offset your carbon charge and the electricity charges on your bills.
+The credits you receive can help offset the electricity charges on your bills.

 You can’t use the credits to pay your tax or the basic monthly charge.
 This covers administrative and maintenance costs and applies to all SaskPower customers.
 Credits are carried forward for the life of your SaskPower account at that address.